 Neural Language Processing (NLP)

 Growth of popularity

-The reason why this specific field within AI is growing in popularity is it’s attempting to analyze natural rather than mechanical language.
+This specific field within AI is growing in popularity because it’s attempting to analyze natural rather than mechanical language.
 Rather than rely on a multitude of human workers to understand their customers for making business decisions.
-AI is slowly but surely growing its capability to assist with this field.
+AI is slowly but surely growing its capability to assist in this field.

 There’s also what seems to be an arms race in developing better NLP models.
-The same way GPT has been upgraded continuously to better understand and analyze human-like responses.
-Conversational context, however, remains a problem within these models, but the situation continues to improve.
+In the same way, GPT has been upgraded continuously to better understand and analyze human-like responses.
+Conversational context remains a problem within these models, but the situation continues to improve.

-GPT-3, however, came as a surprise and was seen as a marked improvement compared to previous models.
-New models, however, are currently in development and are expected to surpass GPT-3 significantly shortly.
+GPT-3 came as a surprise and was seen as a marked improvement compared to previous models.
+However, new models are currently in development and are expected to surpass GPT-3 significantly shortly.

 Voice assistants undeniably need more work.
-My nine-year-old son, when asked about Siri, quipped “Siri’s jokes are not funny at all, but Siri’s bugs are really funny”.
+When asked about Siri, my nine-year-old son quipped “Siri’s jokes are not funny at all, but Siri’s bugs are really funny”.
 Billions of users are expecting their voice assistants to be better at solving their problems.
-But even the leading voice app Google Assistant needs more improvement.
-Breakthroughs in this field lay the foundation of a future with a truly touch-free user interface.
+But even the leading voice app Google Assistant, needs more improvement.
+Breakthroughs in this field lay the foundation for a future with a truly touch-free user interface.

 Back then, data scientists used to have a separate field, disconnected from the larger software development process.
 Much of their work is experimental, but with the rise of AI and ML process automation, testing different models is not as hard as before.
 Coupled with cloud technologies with a scalable model and dedicated infrastructure means that model testing is sped up considerably.
 However, computational notebooks-an interactive program by which a developer could keep notes and code together in a single document to better see results and note down observations – remain a controversial topic in the face of ML Ops and Data Ops.